 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #1Millon4Edu #CollectiveBias

-I followed his footsteps, as an educator myself and school owner, I have provided the best education to my son in our area, to ensure my son carries on our legacy, our family pride!
+I followed in his footsteps, as an educator myself and school owner, I have provided the best education to my son in our area, to ensure my son carries on our legacy, our family pride!
+It is obvious that education is essential, however, there are roadblocks that do come up with education, for instance, education board issues do crop up here and there, so we have to, in the forms of school owners/runners, have to get the correct legal help to get through these periods for hopeful and clear resolutions for our children.

 That’s why I am super excited to share the importance of joining me and so many other moms who are sharing about such an important program as Labels for Education – a fun and easy program where families and members of the community work together to “Earn Free Stuff” for their school!